Reasons to See a Maternal-Fetal Medicine Specialist Prior to Getting Pregnant

 -Cystic fibrosis

--Heart conditions: the requirements of the heart function increase by about 50% in pregnancy, which can create problems for women with underlying heart conditions.
+-Heart conditions: the requirements of the heart function increase by about 50% in pregnancy, which can create problems for those with underlying heart conditions.
+Patients with heart disease should be counseled about the risk of mortality based on their modified World Health Organization classification; those with class III or IV are at a substantially higher risk than those with class I or II heart disease.
 These can include:

 -Congenital heart disease